 # Learning Rundeck

 With Rundeck, it is easy to create automation workflows from existing tools or scripts.
-The Learning section includes a Getting Started Tutorial and How to Guides that help new users quickly become productive with the Rundeck server and tools.
+The Learning section includes a Tutorial, Getting Started section and How to Guides that help new users quickly become productive with the Rundeck server and tools.
 Instructions are provided for both Enterprise and Community versions of Rundeck.

 Visit the Tutorials to see practical step-by-step guides that help you get your Rundeck account up and running - starting with installing and configuring Rundeck.
 The Tutorial section is built around our Welcome Projects that provide product simulations for both Rundeck versions.

-Use the How To Guides to accomplish tasks using Process Automation version and where applicable, the Community version.
+Use the How To Guides to accomplish tasks using Process Automation/Runbook Automation and where applicable, Rundeck.
 The How To guides go deeper into specific topics and are sometimes built around the Welcome Project.

 # Essential Concepts

-Several fundamental concepts underlie and drive the Rundeck system.
+Several fundamental concepts underly and drive the Rundeck system.
 If you are a new user, knowing about them will help you more effectively use and integrate Rundeck into your environment.
 Content aimed at the newest users is available in the Getting Started section.
-Another place to start is to learn some key Rundeck Terms in our Terminology Tutorial.
+Another place to start is to learn some key Rundeck Terms in our Terminology Page.